What is a Healthy Profit Margin?

 Common Issues | High production costs, pricing problems | Overspending, poor cost management |

-Why Are Profit Margins Important for Small Business Owners?
+Why Profit Margins Important for Small Business Owners?

 Profit margins are vital tools for small business owners as they: